 Identifying Vital Records

-The acid test for vital records is as follows: for each record thought to be vital, ask:
+For each record thought to be vital, ask:

 Can the Lab’s critical work continue without the record?

 Can the records be found elsewhere or reconstructed?